 The Eastern Pacific Ocean large pelagics (EPOLP) fisheries are multi-species and include an array of highly migratory species such as tuna, billfishes, sharks, mahi-mahi, and jacks.
 These fisheries share both management and environmental challenges that make them a global conservation priority, including wide-ranging distribution across diverse habitats, their species’ roles as top-level predators, and the conditions of their populations.
 Another matter of importance for large pelagics fishing involves the incidental capture of endangered, threatened, or protected (ETP) species, as well as species of importance for other sectors and special interest (sharks and turtles).

 The Eastern Pacific Ocean Large Pelagics SR focuses on influencing regional policy, promoting local FIPs to ensure best fishing practices at the coastal state level, and encouraging alignment across the entire fleet at a trans-boundary level.

 Current Fisheries and/or FIPs Covered: The SR focuses on Eastern Pacific Ocean large pelagics.

 For the full list of fisheries in need of improvements and their sustainability status, progress of the FIPs, and improvement recommendations, please click here.

 1. Formal adoption of biological reference points and harvest control rules for target and key bycatch species (e.g., sharks, billfish).

-2. Mandatory and standardized data collection and observers programs with a minimum coverage of 20% of the longline fishing operations to document bycatch and discards of ETP species, including sharks, turtles, and other non-target species.
+2. Mandatory and standardized data collection and observers programs with a minimum coverage of 20 percent of the longline fishing operations, to document bycatch and discards of ETP species, including sharks, turtles, and other non-target species.

-3. Control the fishing mortality to maintain the stocks at or above MSY, or to recover the biomass to desired levels for any overexploited stocks.
+3. Control of fishing mortality to maintain the stocks at or above MSY, or to recover the biomass to desired levels for any overexploited stocks.

 4. Industry-recognized adoption of changes to fishing practices to minimize the bycatch and mortality rates of ETP species.